|1. Grave:||Amara War Cemetery||XIII. J. 12.|

 10th October 1906

 Initiate of Ligonier Lodge No. 2436 whilst stationed at Muttra.
-Petitioning and founder member of Chutter Munzil Lodge no. 3276 warranted to meet from 12th November 1907.
-He resigned on 30th Setpember 1910, probably on posting.
+Petitioning and founder member of Chutter Munzil Lodge no. 3276 warranted to meet from 12th November 1907 and resigned on 30th September 1910, probably on posting.
+He is noted to have joined Morning Star Lodge No. 552, in Lucknow and as a Captain.
 He further joined In Arduis Fidelis No. 3432 2nd February 1911.
-"Died from woudns 16th July 17"
+"Died from wounds 16th July 17".
+He appears on the 1921 and 1933 roll for In Arduis Fidelis Lodge, the Lodge of the Royal Army Medical Corps, and additionally Malwa Lodge No. 1994, which he joined 16th March 1912.

 The project globally acknowledges the following as sources of information for research across the whole database: